PoloX2021/Moonce-Case-Study/readme.md

 ### Installation

 1. **Activate Python Environment**:
-   - Make sure your Python environment is activated.
-If you're using a virtual environment, activate it using the appropriate command for your system.
+   - Make sure your base Python environment is activated.

 2. **Set Up the Project**:
    - Run the setup script to install dependencies and configure the environment: